I2PC/docs/docs/Developers/How-to-release/index.rst

 ------------------------------------------
 - Check out the release branches locally or on a test machine.
 - Verify:
   - Installation with Scipion.
-Downolad the scipion-em-xmipp repo in the release branch and launch
+Downolad the scipion-em-xmipp repo in the release branch.
+In your local, edit `this line <https://github.com/I2PC/scipion-em-xmipp/blob/f430dbf33871af0a503f90a864fd532fbe622271/xmipp3/__init__.py#L184>`__ to detault=True and run:

   .. code-block:: bash